Designed

 19. Limitation of Liability

-19.1 Subject to clauses 19.3 and 19.4, the Company’s maximum liability in respect of any Shipment shall not exceed the lower of:
+19.1 For Business Customers, subject to clauses 19.3 and 19.4, the Company's maximum liability in respect of any Shipment shall not exceed the lower of:

-19.3 Nothing in these Terms excludes or limits liability which cannot lawfully be excluded or limited including death or personal injury caused by negligence, fraud or fraudulent misrepresentation, or mandatory statutory consumer rights.
+19.4 Nothing in these Terms excludes or limits liability which cannot lawfully be excluded or limited, including:

-19.4 For Business Customers, all exclusions and limitations are intended to apply only to the fullest extent permitted by law and subject to any applicable requirement of reasonableness.
+19.5 For Business Customers, all exclusions and limitations are intended to apply only to the fullest extent permitted by law and subject to any applicable requirement of reasonableness under the Unfair Contract Terms Act 1977.

 20. Claims Procedure